 MAS 130.
 Medical Terminology and the Body Systems.
 4 Credits.

 This course is designed to provide students with a clear understanding of medical vocabulary.
 It offers an introduction to medical terms through an analysis of their construction (prefix, suffix, root, and combining forms.)
 A workbook-text format is used to help understand the theory of word building.
 Numerous and varied interactive activities challenge the student to understand and reinforce medical terminology.
 The structure and function of each body system will be explored.
 The digestive system will also include instruction on dietary nutrients, needs, supplements, and meal planning.
 It will compare the structure and function of the human body across the life span.
 The online Medical Language Lab and the DavisPlus Resource Center provide reinforcement of pronunciation, spelling, definition of medical words, and basic anatomy and physiology of the body systems.
+AAMA competencies pertaining to the various body systems will include performing diagnostic testing such as urinalysis, blood glucose, and blood typing.
+Three hours lecture and two hours lab per week.
 Prerequisites: ENG 098, FYE 101, RDG 098 or placement.
 Fall.

 MAS 201.
 Medical Machine Transcription.
 3 Credits.